-As our child approaches their preteens, their body starts preparing their body to start puberty.
+What is teenage acne?
+As your child approaches their preteens, their body starts preparing their body to start puberty.
 Puberty causes the body to start going through major changes.
 These changes begin in the hypothalamus region of the brain.
 Then the hypothalamus starts releasing a hormone, gonadotropin-releasing hormone (GnRH), that signals the beginning of puberty.

 The gonadotropin-releasing hormone begins its journey towards the pituitary gland.
 The pituitary gland is responsible for releasing two hormones, luteinizing hormone (LH) and follicle-stimulating hormone (FSH), that travel to other glands that trigger your child’s body to start making transformations.
 One of the ugly side effects of puberty can trigger acne, body odor, and hair growth.

 Teenage acne can happen at any point but it is more common during puberty.
 The severity of acne breakouts can range from mild to severe acne.
 It can cause confidence issues if your teenager has moderate to severe acne.
 Most acne can be treated with over the counter acne treatments.
 However, severe breakouts you may need to schedule an appointment with a dermatologist.

 Continue reading to learn more about teenage acne and the different types that your teenager may see.
 Keep in mind, acne can affect other areas on the body besides the face.

 Acne vulgaris is the medical term used to describe common acne.
 Hormones are to blame for your symptoms.
 Androgen hormones trigger your body to increase oil production from the sebaceous gland.
 The oil is pumped from the gland and travels to the skin surface using hair follicles.